-All subjects who successfully complete all visits and do not substantially deviate from the protocol as determined by the trial cohort review committee prior to database hard lock.
-Justification for the exclusion of subjects with protocol deviations from the Per-Protocol Population set will be documented in a memo to file.
+All subjects who have successfully completed all visits and did not substantially deviate from the protocol as determined by the trial cohort review committee prior to database hard lock (Per-Protocol Population).
+Justification of excluding subjects with protocol deviations in the Per-Protocol Population set will be documented in a memo to file.